-Your child must not eat or drink anything 6 hour prior to their time of surgery.
+You, or your child, must not eat or drink anything 6 hour prior to their time of surgery.
 This includes even water, candy, or chewing gum.
 Anything in the stomach increases the chances of an anesthetic complication.

-If your child is sick or has a fever the day before surgery, call the office.
-If your child awakens ill the day of surgery, still proceed to the surgical facility as planned.
+If you, or your child, is sick or has a fever the day before surgery, call the office.
+If you or your child awakens ill the day of surgery, still proceed to the surgical facility as planned.
 Your doctor will decide if it's safe to proceed with surgery.
 However, if your child has chickenpox, do not bring your child to the office or to the surgical facility.